ayanliger/gke-turns10-hackathon-vigil/vigil-system/mcp-server/README.md

 - Kubernetes cluster (GKE recommended)
 - `kubectl` configured to access your cluster
-- Bank of Anthos deployed in `bank-of-anthos` namespace
+- Bank of Anthos deployed in `default` namespace

 ### Deploy to Kubernetes